mimblewimble/docs/docs/wiki/services/slatepack-integration.md

 ### Payment proofs

-Grin's lack of on-chain addresses slightly complicates proving a transaction occured.
-In order to solve disputes and prove funds were sent to the correct wallet, seperate [payment proofs](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0006-payment-proofs.md) are used.
+Grin's lack of on-chain addresses slightly complicates proving a transaction occurred.
+In order to solve disputes and prove funds were sent to the correct wallet, separate [payment proofs](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0006-payment-proofs.md) are used.

 By default, whenever a transaction is sent to a destination Slatepack Address, a payment proof is created automatically.